I'm not quite finished with hammering wire yet - but probably getting close.

-I also found a few free tutorials (listed at the end of this post) - and decided to make this project loosely based on one of them.
+I also found a few additional free tutorials (listed at the end of this post) where you can learn more about making wire bones jewelry.

 The project I decided to try is a necklace chain that uses hammered wire links.
 Sharilyn Miller has a free Bone Links Chain Tutorial that I used as inspiration - although our methods and tools vary a little.

-After a lot of trial and error, I found the quickest and easiest way to make each link.
+After some trial and error, I found what I think is the quickest and easiest way to make each link.
 First, I hammer with a ball pein hammer, to flatten the wire from the middle to the end.

-Then, I re-hammer each wire link with my chasing hammer to flare out the end and flatten the overall shape.
+Then, I hammer each wire link a second time using a chasing hammer to flare out the end and flatten the overall shape.

-It felt like it took forever.
+It felt like it took forever to get the sticks hammered.
 I timed it though - and it was less than 3 minutes per link once I got the process down.

 I did that until my fingers were black (and blue).

-Here is my pile of freshly hammered twisted wire bone links.
+This is a pile of freshly hammered twisted wire bone links.

+When you use the hole punch for metal, it leaves a little nub on the back of the hole.
 I tried to cheat and not sand the little nubs from punching the holes.
 I wanted to see if tumbling would smooth them out enough.
 It doesn't.
-I ended up tumbling, filing, and then tumbling again.
+I ended up tumbling, filing with a metal file, and then tumbling again.

 That's as far as I got today.
 I've started assembling the chain, but haven't finalized how I want to link them.
 So many options!